 - Your bottle will begin to shine.

 If you haven’t washed your bottles for a while or never washed them, you may have to go for a bowl wash.

-Inside painted bottles should only every be cleaned using the express clean method and do not take the stopper off – so you are only ever wiping the outside of the bottle with a damp cloth and drying it with a dry cloth.
+- Inside painted bottles should only ever be cleaned using the express clean method and do not take the stopper off – so you are only ever wiping the outside of the bottle with a damp cloth and drying it with a dry cloth.